OscarZhong96/Management-System/README.md

 https://www.youtube.com/watch?v=WXsD0ZgxjRw&t=9s - APIs for Beginners 2023 - How to use an API (Full Course / Tutorial) by freeCodeCamp (refresher)

 https://www.youtube.com/watch?v=-MTSQjw5DrM -  RESTful APIs in 100 Seconds // Build an API from Scratch with Node.js Express by fireship

+24/08/2024 19:49pm

+Ive started on the project using VS created Real-time Task Management System API folder then using the Terminal started creating the file structure

+# mkdir creates a folder called taskmanager-back and cd navigates you to that folder
+mkdir taskmanager-back
+cd taskmanager-back

+# makes a folder called src and cd navigates into src folder
+mkdir src
+cd src

+# makes multiple subfolder in src using mkdir
+mkdir controllers && mkdir services && mkdir database && mkdir routes

+# Creating a index file which will be the entry point to the API
+index.ts